Morphemes in Linguistics

 Here, {stop}= free morpheme

-Lexical word are known as open class.
+Lexical words are known as open class.
 Such as Noun, Verb, Adverbs, Adjectives.

 Functional word are used as open closed class.
 For examples, Preposition, conjunctions, Pronouns, Determiners.